Reviewing Rocky Mountain Chocolate Factory Inc. (RMCF)'s and Mondelez International Inc. (NASDAQ:MDLZ)'s results | New Business Observer

 |0%

-Rocky Mountain Chocolate Factory Inc.’s volatility measures that it’s 60.00% less volatile than Standard & Poor’s 500 due to its 0.4 beta.
-Mondelez International Inc. has a 0.83 beta and it is 17.00% less volatile than Standard & Poor’s 500.
+Rocky Mountain Chocolate Factory Inc. has a 0.4 beta, while its volatility is 60.00%, thus making it less volatile than S&P 500.
+Mondelez International Inc. on the other hand, has 0.83 beta which makes it 17.00% less volatile compared to S&P 500.

 Liquidity

-Rocky Mountain Chocolate Factory Inc. has a Current Ratio of 2.6 and a Quick Ratio of 1.9.
-Competitively, Mondelez International Inc.’s Current Ratio is 0.5 and has 0.3 Quick Ratio.
-Rocky Mountain Chocolate Factory Inc.’s better ability to pay short and long-term obligations than Mondelez International Inc.
+The current Quick Ratio of Rocky Mountain Chocolate Factory Inc. is 1.9 while its Current Ratio is 2.6.
+Meanwhile, Mondelez International Inc. has a Current Ratio of 0.5 while its Quick Ratio is 0.3.
+Rocky Mountain Chocolate Factory Inc. is better positioned to pay off its short-term and long-term debts than Mondelez International Inc.

-The following table shown below contains the ratings and recommendations for Rocky Mountain Chocolate Factory Inc. and Mondelez International Inc.
+Rocky Mountain Chocolate Factory Inc. and Mondelez International Inc. Recommendations and Ratings are available in the next table.

 |Sell Ratings